“Life is always at some turning point.”

 There was one huge stumbling block, though.
 The Commodore 64 operating system was nothing like the operating system for MS-DOS based computers.
 While BASIC was generally the same, doing something in the Commodore 64 required peeks and pokes and other arcane chicanery.
 The disk systems weren’t compatible, so if I wrote something on my Commodore, I couldn’t load it onto an IBM.
 I was locked into the Commodore 64 ecosystem for better or worse.
 A couple of years later, the Amiga (the Commodore 128) came out, but that was the end of the line for Commodore.
 I spent hours and hours programming on a system that went the way of the dodo.

 A second turning point in my life wound up having happier consequences.

 In a year, they were engaged.
-They felt like they owed me a favor since I’d created the conditions which allowed them to be set up.
-They invited me to a millennium New Year’s party where they were going to try to set me up with one of their friends.
+They felt like they owed me a favor since I’d created the conditions that allowed them to be set up.
+They invited me to a Millennium New Year’s party where they were going to try to set me up with one of their friends.